marcosita/Projectfork-3rd-Party-Extensions/README.md

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/angek/Projectfork-3rd-Party-Extensions/issues).
 Before opening an issue, please search for existing issues.

 ##Contributing
 Anyone and everyone is welcome to contribute.
-Contribution guidelines will be posted shortly.
+Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md)